Thilaksan8/Leet_code/README.md

 6. **Ugly Number II**
    - Problem: An ugly number is a positive integer whose prime factors are limited to 2, 3, and 5.
 Given an integer `n`, return the `n`th ugly number.
+   -
+7. **Ugly Number**
+   - Problem: An ugly number is a positive integer which does not have a prime factor other than 2, 3, and 5.
+Given an integer `n`, return true if `n` is an ugly number.

 ## Setup

 To run these solutions locally, follow these steps: